Help us make the FRA website better for you!

 Asylum, migration and borders

 We provide practical expertise on this complex issue.
 This includes regular updates, focus papers and toolkits.
-We outline policy alternatives and best practices.
+We also outline policy alternatives and best practices.

 Highlights